 Related read: The ultimate Southeast Asia backpacking route

-I visited Lombok and the Gili Islands during my 2016 trip but after a tragic earthquake, they were out of action during my 2 week Bali trip of 2019.
+I visited Lombok and the Gili Islands during my first Bali trip but after a tragic earthquake, they were out of action during my 2 week Bali trip recently.
 This itinerary includes the Nusa Islands as well as mainland Bali, however if you’re keen to visit Lombok & the Gilis, swap them in.

 If you’re on the fence, I can vouch for Nusa Penida as a fantastic choice.
 I loved the local feel to the island, as well as exploring it by scooter.